abarichello/Amnesia-Brawl/README.md

 ### Linux
 1. Download the latest release in the 'Releases' tab located in this repository.
 2. Extract the zip file to your prefered location.
-3. Install the [SFML](https://www.sfml-dev.org/download.php) and [Box2](https://github.com/erincatto/Box2D) libraries from their respective websites (or through your favorite package manager).
+3. Install the [SFML](https://www.sfml-dev.org/download.php) and [Box2D](https://github.com/erincatto/Box2D) libraries from their respective websites (or through your favorite package manager).
+4. Download the audio files from this README and put the `audio` folder in `game/media`
-4. Execute the binary file.
+5. Execute the binary file.

+### Windows
+Currently under testing.
+1. Follow the same steps as the linux instructions except for the libraries instalation.

+# Downloading the audio
+Audio files are too big for GitHub's low download speeds, so you can download them through [this link]().
+After downloading the zip extract the `audio` folder to `game/media` folder.

 Alternatively you can clone the source code and compile the game using the Makefile provided, but you still have to download the libraries to run the game (not that complicated).